direct-framework/.github/GOVERNANCE.md

 DIRECT governance has two components:

 - **Project Co-Leads**, who provide strategic stewardship and overall coherence
-- **Community-led Working Groups**, where most activity takes place and which are led by working group leads
+- **Community-led Working Groups**, where most activity takes place and which are led by Working Group Leads

 The model is deliberately simple.
 Responsibility sits primarily with those doing the work, with the Co-Leads ensuring alignment, sustainability, and continuity.